QubesOS/qubes-doc/about/faq.md

  - In Qubes R4.x, when attaching the PCI device to the VM (where `<BDF>` can be obtained from running [qvm-pci](/doc/dom0-tools/qvm-pci/)):

-        qvm-pci attach -persistent -option no-strict-reset=true usbVM dom0:<BDF>
+        qvm-pci attach --persistent --option no-strict-reset=true usbVM dom0:<BDF>

  - In Qubes R3.x, by modifying the VM's properties:

         qvm-prefs usbVM -s pci_strictreset false

 These options allow the VM to ignore the error and the VM will start.
-Please review the note on [this page](/doc/Dom0Tools/QvmPrefs/) and be aware of the potential risk.
+Please review the notes on [this page](/doc/Dom0Tools/QvmPrefs/) and [here](/doc/assigning-devices/) and be aware of the potential risks.

 ### I assigned a PCI device to a qube, then unassigned it/shut down the qube.
 Why isn't the device available in dom0?